Hurricane Ida took down more power poles in 2 states than Katrina, Ike, Delta and Zeta combined, power company says - KRDO

 “Our crews are encountering massive damage — particularly in the hardest-hit areas,” Entergy Louisiana Vice President of Distribution Operations John Hawkins said.
 “We have assembled a storm team of nearly 26,000 people who will not stop until the last light is back on.”

 Entergy said 30,679 poles, 36,469 spans of wire, and 5,959 transformers in Louisiana and Mississippi were damaged in the storm.
-The number of poles damaged or destroyed is more than the number for hurricanes Katrina, Ike, Delta and Zeta combined, the company said.
+The number of poles damaged or destroyed is more than the number for those four hurricanes combined, the company said.

-While some people in the hardest-hit areas may not have power until the end of the month, Entergy said Tuesday morning it has now restored power to more than half of all customers who lost power as a result of the storm — and almost 70% of its customers in New Orleans.
+While some people in the hardest-hit areas may not have power until the end of the month, Entergy Louisiana said Tuesday that power had been restored to nearly 60% of customers who lost power due to Ida, more than 535,000 of 902,000.

 “We have made significant progress in getting the lights back on for our customers in spite of all the challenges we are facing,” Hawkins said.